enctech/api-oa-integrator/README.md

 ![Home Page](./screenshots/homepage_1.png)

 > :heavy_exclamation_mark: All data displayed here are **only for current day**.
+> :heavy_exclamation_mark: This page does not require login

 1. Landing page of the application.
 2. Total entry indicates the number of success entries (exit included).